modular-network/ethereum-libraries/BasicMathLib/README.md

   deployer.deploy(YourOtherContract);
 };
 ```
+**Note**: If you looked at the EthPM installation and then this manual installation you will notice the migrations file modification looks almost identical.
+The difference is you are calling the .sol file out of your directory here instead of the `installed_contracts` directory.

+I'll restate the note in the EthPM install in case you skipped it.

 **Note**: The `.link()` function should be called *before* you `.deploy(YourOtherContract)`.
 Also, be sure to include the `{overwrite: false}` when writing the deployer i.e. `.deploy(BasicMathLib, {overwrite: false})`.
 This prevents deploying the library onto the main network or Rinkeby test network at your cost and uses the library already on the blockchain.
 The function should still be called however because it allows you to use it in your development environment. *See below*